NixOS/nixpkgs/doc/languages-frameworks/vim.section.md

 Some plugins require specific configuration to work.
 We choose not to patch those plugins but expose the necessary configuration under `PLUGIN.passthru.initLua` for neovim plugins.
-For instance, the `unicode-vim` needs the path towards a unicode database so we expose the following snippet `vim.g.Unicode_data_directory="${self.unicode-vim}/autoload/unicode"` under `vimPlugins.unicode-vim.passthru.initLua`.
+For instance, the `unicode-vim` plugin needs the path towards a unicode database so we expose the following snippet `vim.g.Unicode_data_directory="${self.unicode-vim}/autoload/unicode"` under `vimPlugins.unicode-vim.passthru.initLua`.